Good Dads

 2.0?

-"If the only tool you have is a hammer, then everything in the world looks like a nail."
+"If the only tool you have is a hammer,

 This phrase means that we tend to use the tools we have on hand rather than figuring out what tool we should be using.
 But wise builders make sure they are employing the right tool for the job every time.
 Using the wrong tool can cause problems down the road for any kind of building project.

 The same can be said of raising kids.
 Dads need a reliable set of parenting tools to build safe, stable homes with their families.
 Good Dads 2.0.
-This 16-part, evidence-based course is focused on equipping at-risk dads (as well as step-dads, grandfathers and father-figures) with what they need to overcome the barriers they may face in becoming responsible fathers.
+This 8-part, evidence-based course is focused on equipping at-risk dads (as well as step-dads, grandfathers and father-figures) with what they need to overcome the barriers they may face in becoming responsible fathers.
 It covers a variety of topics through meaningful and thought-provoking questions, multimedia expert testimonials and educational activities.

 Course Objectives